-The Punta Cana Resort is one of the island's most famous, with course designers such as local legend Pete Dye and golfing legend Jack Nicklaus.
-A host of equally luxurious resorts have ocean view holes and tropical foliage-lined fairways from famed names such as Nick Faldo and Robert Trent Jones.
+The Dominican Republic is a golfer's Treasure Island.
+The country has been a destination among golfers ever since the Teeth of the Dog course opened in 1971.
+Its re-discovery, in terms of new courses, golf resorts and community development, has only occurred in the last few years.
+The Punta Cana Resort has one of the island's most famous courses, given that local legend Pete Dye and golfing legend Jack Nicklaus designed it.
+A host of equally luxurious resorts have courses developed by names such as golfing champion, Nick Faldo, and golf-course architect, Robert Trent Jones, and have ocean-view holes and tropical foliage-lined fairways.
 Summer months can get too hot for midday tee-offs but resorts give discounts to the hardy souls who make the effort.